-Trick Dog Competition is a new ANKC discipline’ which will be an official event in January 2020.
+Trick Dog Competition is a new ANKC discipline’ which became an official event in January 2020.
 Developed by members of Dances With Dogs discipline, the intention of Trick Dogs is to encourage handlers to teach their dogs skills and to display behaviours in a positive environment.

 As many of the tricks are simply an extension of basic obedience training, teaching your dog foundation Tricks can parallel your dog's training.
 Teaching your dog tricks must be fun.
 You can teach your dog many tricks, but your dog must truly be enjoying itself.
 Sessions should be short and fun for both dog and handler.

-The ANKC Trick Dog Rules are designed in such a way that handlers and dogs of all abilities are able to compete and enjoy themselves.
+The Dogs Australia Trick Dog Rules are designed in such a way that handlers and dogs of all abilities are able to compete and enjoy themselves.